OmentaElvis/pesa-playground/README.md

 - ✅ C2B Validation and Confirmation callbacks

 #### Business to Customer (B2C)
+This is a unified api that is used by Business To Pochi and Business To Customer (B2C)

 - [ ] B2C Payment Request - simulate disbursements to mobile numbers
 - [ ] Transaction Status query
 - [ ] Balance query

 #### Business to Business (B2B)
+This is a unified api that is used by Tax remitance, Business Paybill, Business Buy Goods and B2C Account Top Up

 - [ ] B2B Payment Request - simulate transfers between business accounts
 - [ ] B2B Transaction Status query
 - [ ] Balance query